aliclark/the_wooden_sword/Physicalist Consciousness.md

 - either that it is a genuine intelligence in its own right (but somehow linked to a specific body)
 - or that it is a phenomena experienced by the brain directly

 I think it helps to follow the metaphor that consciousness is a bed for the brain to lie upon, enjoy.
 Consciousness is the apple to be enjoyed, and the brain has evolved to make the most of that apple for its own sake.
 Because that is what the organism wants more of (but nonetheless the organism must also fit the constraints of survivability).
+The brain clings to consciousness more so than consciousness clings to the brain.

 So it is not so much for information processing (though it does have that function), and it is not so much decision making (though it also has that function), but it is for the joy of experience in-and-of itself.
 It, consciousness, is (literally) a sweet reward for living, for the organism.

 ## How is it actually constructed?

 Is it like an oil painting that one can efficiently tend to specific details, and indefinitely make efficient alterations as needed with a brush?
+(IIT would fall into this categorization with its state-based definition and implied fast state transitions).

 - This seems far fetched and raising many new questions, however if it were possible to arrive from at from an evolutionary pathway, it also sounds very efficient.
 - If the state of the picture exists globally, then how would there be access control?